Enilarik/cep/README.md

 # CEP
 (CEP stands for *Caisse d'Epargne Parser*)

-**CEP aims at parsing PDF statements from the Caisse d'Épargne (a french banking group) and gathering extracted operations into a CSV file**
+**CEP aims at parsing PDF statements from the Caisse d'Épargne (a french banking group) and gathering extracted operations into a CSV file.**

 What you'll get at the end is a 6 columns CSV file:
 - date of the operation
 - account number concerned by the operation